JMBoulos12/HTML/Tags -Important/README.rst

 Once you are familiar with the competency of HTML and its tags, then it will be easier for you to implement them according to your requirement.

 #Important tags in HTML

-Although we have almost 100 tags in HTML, but there are certain that are used on daily basis and are the most common.
+.. csv-table:: Although we have almost 100 tags in HTML, but there are certain that are used on daily basis and are the most common.

-.. csv-table:: Installation of optional dependencies
     :header: Installation example, Remark, TEST0

     ``pip install pytablewriter[es]``, Elasticsearch, TEST1